sinmentis/MassEmailSender/README.md

    ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Configuration
+Check `src/config_json` folder for example files.
+Notes `pyhunter_API.txt` is needed if wants to use hunter.io for email collection.
+Free account can add up to 10 emails if that helps :)

 ## Pyinstaller
 1. A nice easy pyinstaller spec file iss provided for executable generation